Introduction

 Procedure

-To have Node be available for your modules on the command-line, or for it to be used directly on the command-line, you need to set the following environment variable:
+To have Node be available for your modules on the command-line, or for it to be used directly on the command-line, you need to add it to your PATH, but first, you must determine where Node.js is installed.

 For more information on the ~/.bashrc file, see this article: How to set environmental variables in .bashrc